 - Residents who test positive and are symptomatic with mild to moderate illness should be isolated (regardless of their vaccination status) until the following conditions are met:

 - At least 10 days have passed since symptom onset; AND

 - At least 24 hours have passed since resolution of fever without the use of fever-reducing medications; AND

 - NOTE: The duration of isolation could be extended to up to 20 days for individuals who had critical illness (e.g., required intensive care) and beyond 20 days for individuals who are moderately to severely immunocompromised (e.g., currently receiving chemotherapy, or recent organ transplant); use of a test-based strategy and (if available) consultation with an infectious disease specialist is recommended to determine when Transmission-based precautions could be discontinued for these individuals.

 - Residents who test positive and are asymptomatic throughout their infection should be isolated for 10 days following the date of their positive test.

 Reporting Test Results

-Facilities conductin tests under a Clinical Laboratory Improvement Amendments of 1988 (CLIA) certificate of waiver are subject to regulations that require laboratories to report data for all testing completed, for each individual tested.
-CDPH has updated the requirements for reporting non-positive COVID-19 antigen results.
+Facilities conducting tests under a Clinical Laboratory Improvement Amendments of 1988 (CLIA) certificate of waiver are subject to regulations that require laboratories to report data for SARS-CoV-2 POSITIVE diagnostic results only.
+CDPH has updated the requirements for reporting non-positive COVID-19 antigen results (PDF).